jdeleon-py/Project_LyricsBot/README.md

 * [X] save the lyric data used to a json file
 * [ ] attach more than one artist to the project
 * [ ] use the lyric data to automate the program such that only unique lyrics are displayed
+* [ ] promote interactivity with the twitter bot by liking relevant tweets pertaining to the artist
 * [ ] optimize the scraper so an output is produced faster
 * [X] perfect the text-filtering mechanism to not produce messy lyrical outputs
 * [ ] once a user is no longer needed, design a cron job script for lyrics to automatically be posted after a specified interval
 ---

 <!-- Link to Account -->